RoshanPathak1234/Humans-VS-Zombies-Game/README.md

 ### Movement Rules

 1. **Zombies**:
-   - Zombies move first.
+   - Zombies shoot humans.
    - A zombie tries to infect any adjacent human.
    - Newly infected humans become zombies.

 2. **Humans**:
-   - Humans move after zombies.
+   - Humans shoot zombies.
-   - A human tries to move to an adjacent empty cell.
-   - If no empty cell is available, the human stays in place.

 ### Simulation Loop

-The simulation continues until there are no humans left in the grid.
+The simulation continues until there are no humans left in the game.

 ### Leapfrog Method